16-811: Math Fundamentals for Robotics, Fall 2012

 This is a graduate course.
 You are thus expected to pursue ideas and topics discussed in this course on your own beyond the level of the lectures.
 My aim is to cover some of the easy early material quickly, then spend more detailed time on the later material.
 My goal throughout the course is to acquaint you with fundamental algorithms and mathematical reasoning, as well as give you some implementation experience.

-The course grade will be determined by performance on assignments, participation in class, and a class project.
+The course grade will be determined by performance on assignments, participation in class, and a class project (see below for further details).
 Class assignments will entail solving some problems on paper or implementing some of the algorithms discussed in the course.

-The term project should take about a month of work (40 hours).
-It should pursue a mathematical topic in detail that is not otherwise covered in detail in the course.
+The term project should take about a month of work (40 hours) per person.
+It should pursue a mathematical topic in a robotics setting that is not otherwise covered in detail in the course.
 Ideally, the project should be connected to your research.
 If you are a first year graduate student, you should view the project as a springboard to research involvement.
-Typical project writeups are 5-10 pages long.
-Projects are due the last day of class.
-Project presentations will occur either during the last few lectures or during the final exam period.

 Bibliography